Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

      [1, 0, 0, 0],
      [0, 1, 0, 0],
      [0, 0, 1, 0],
-     [0, 0, 0, 0]
+     [0, 0, 0, 1]
 ]
 ```

 Does JavaScript have a native matrix math ability ?
-No. But there are many math libraries available for JavaScript, just Google around.
+No. But there are many matrix libraries available for JavaScript, just Google around.
+Also p5.js has a matrix facility for graphics transforms, eg. applyMatrix(), but that looks like only 2D graphics transforms at present.

 Arrays can have empty (undefined) elements.
 If you add a new element beyond the current length of the array, the array is just extended.
 The array.length always returns the whole length of the array, including any undefined elements.